PinkWhaleNL/Jellyfish/README.md

 ```
 id (unique) | sort(int) | type (module name) | data (json as longText) | published_at | created_at | updated_at
 ```

-# Dynamic content
-Modules are like MySQL database tables, you'll define columns inside `modules` to structure you data and grouping them.
-On the Admin side of this platform you can add `fields` into you JSON file, and by telling each field what to do you'll get a customer friendly form.
-When you finished you're `module` you can start adding some documents from the navigation bar.

 ### Set-up an Module
 1. Click on the right top side on your username.